Billy Maxted: Career

 Maxted began his career in 1937 as a member of the Red Nichols big band, for which he wrote arrangements.
 After three years, he played with Teddy Powell, Ben Pollack, and Will Bradley.
-He served in the U.S. Navy, then wrote arrangements for the big bands of Claude Thornhill and Benny Goodman.
-During 1947, he led a band with Ray Eberle and soon after led the Manhattan Jazz Band, which played Dixieland with Bob Zurke on boogie-woogie piano.
+Maxted served in the U.S. Navy, then wrote arrangements for the big bands of Claude Thornhill and Benny Goodman.
+During 1947, Maxted led a band with Ray Eberle and soon after led the Manhattan Jazz Band, which played Dixieland with Bob Zurke on boogie-woogie piano.

 During the 1950s, he had a steady job as house pianist at Nick's club in Greenwich Village.
-He also recorded for MGM, Brunswick, Cadence, and Seeco.
-In 1958, British bandleader Reg Owen had a major hit on the American charts with Maxted's upbeat instrumental composition, "Manhattan Spiritual", released on the Palette label.
+Maxted also recorded for MGM, Brunswick, Cadence, and Seeco.
+In 1958, British bandleader Reg Owen had a major hit on the American charts with Maxted's upbeat instrumental composition "Manhattan Spiritual", released on the Palette label.

 In the 1960s, he recorded for K&H and Liberty and as a sideman for Bob Crosby, Pee Wee Erwin, and Red Nichols.
-He moved to Florida in the 1970s, and continued to play around Broward County for many years, including a years long stay at The Beach Club.
-He died in Fort Lauderdale on October 11, 2001.
+Maxted moved to Florida in the 1970s, and continued to play around Broward County for many years, including a years-long stay at The Beach Club.
+He died in Fort Lauderdale on October 11, 2001, aged 84.